amit-rastogi/100DaysOfMLCode/README.md

 Day 10 - Studied k-fold cross validation and Grid search and started learning Keras.
 Day 11 - Watched the recorded Salt Identification Challenge by @sirajraval.
 Not much into CNNs yet but learnt many things like using google colab, importing kaggle dataset in colab, UNet.
 Started on the House Prices: Advanced Regression Techniques on kaggle.
 Day 12- Submitted the code for the The House Prices: Advanced Regression Techniques problem on Kaggle.
 Score - 0.14998.
 Rank-2546.
 Feeling good!!!
 Now have to work on improving the score.
+Day 13- Continued on The House Prices: Advanced Regression Techniques problem on Kaggle.
+Used  XGBoost and improved the model accuracy.
+Score - 0.13497.
+Rank-1826.
+Moved up 1065 spots on #kaggle.
+I'm not addicted.
+I can quit when I want.
+Day 14-Started on the Move 37 Course.
+Completed lesson on Bellman equation and Markov decision processes...that was something serious had to take notes to reinforce the learning 😃
+Day 15-Exploring spacy library @spacy_io for NLP in python.
+Liked its object oriented model as compared to NLTK and its syntactic dependency visualizer.
+Sample code uploaded in github.